 Results Driven Accountability (RDA)

-The Office of Special Education Programs (OSEP) revised the IDEA accountability system to shift the focus from primarily compliance to placing more of an emphasis on achievement results for students with disabilities.
+The Office of Special Education Programs (OSEP) revised the IDEA accountability system to shift the focus from primary compliance to placing more of an emphasis on achievement results for students with disabilities.
 The current initiative is called "Results Driven Accountability".

-There are three main parts to RDA;
+There are three components to RDA;

 2. Determinations, which reflect state performance on results, as well as compliance.

-3. Differentiated monitoring and support for all states, but especially low performing states.
+3. Differentiated monitoring and support for all states, but especially low-performing states.

 1. Partnership with stakeholders